raspberrypilearning/flappy-astronaut/en/step_13.md

 	  - increase `x` b`y` `1`
 	- if the direction is left
 	  - decrease `x` b`y` `1`
-	- change the colour to `YELLOW` to show the astronaut.
+	- change the colour to `YELLOW` to show the astronaut

 - To learn how to use the `sense_hat` module's joystick events, have a look at the section below.